 In addition, because our platform is designed to operate on a variety of systems, we will need to continuously modify, enhance, and improve our platform to keep pace with changes to Internet-related hardware; mobile operating systems; and other software, communication, browser, and database technologies.
-We may not be successful in either developing these modifications, enhancements, and improvements, or in bringing them to market quickly or cost-effectively in response to market demands.
+We may not successfully develop these modifications, enhancements, and improvements, or bring them to market quickly or cost-effectively in response to market demands.
 Furthermore, uncertainties about the timing and nature of new or modified network platforms or technologies could increase our research and development expenses.
 Any failure of our products or services to keep pace with technological changes or operate effectively with future network platforms and technologies, or to do so in a timely and cost-effective manner, could reduce the demand for our platform, result in customer dissatisfaction, reduce our competitive advantage, and harm our business.

-Our business depends on a strong brand, and if we are not able to develop, maintain, and enhance our brand, our business and operating results may be harmed.
+Our business relies on having a strong brand, and if we are not able to develop, maintain, and enhance our brand, our business and operating results may be harmed.

 We believe that developing, maintaining, and enhancing our brand is critical to achieving widespread acceptance of our products and services, attracting new customers, retaining existing customers, persuading existing customers to expand their relationships with us, and hiring and retaining employees.
 We believe that the importance of our brand will increase as competition in our market further intensifies.
-Successful promotion of our brand depends on a number of factors, including the effectiveness of our marketing efforts; our ability to provide a high-quality, reliable, and cost-effective products and services; the perceived value of our products and services, including our platform; our ability to provide a quality customer success experience; and our ability to control or influence perception of our brand regardless of customer use cases.
+Successful promotion of our brand depends on a number of factors, including the effectiveness of our marketing efforts; our ability to provide high-quality, reliable, and cost-effective products and services; the perceived value of our products and services, including our platform; our ability to provide a quality customer success experience; and our ability to control or influence perception of our brand.